ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 ![gpt-5.6 prompt](https://r2.jumploops.com/codex-gpt-5.6-sol-prompt-snippet.png)
 _Excerpt from GPT-5.6 Sol prompt_

-Similar to what others have realized, and as I predicted [8 months ago](https://x.com/jumploops/status/2009910802170740771), as the models get better, they seem to need less ceremony to work effectively.
+Similar to what others have noticed, and as I predicted [8 months ago](https://x.com/jumploops/status/2009910802170740771), better models are requiring less ceremony to work effectively.

 On the flip side, as the models get _better_, they're become [harder to control](https://openai.com/index/hugging-face-model-evaluation-security-incident/).